-South Africa's parliament delays Zuma's speech after his own party considers asking him to step down
+South Africa's parliament delays Zuma's speech

 "We need to give time for any political decisions to be made," Jackson Mtembu, the chief whip of Zuma's African National Congress (ANC) party, told South Africa's ENCA television.

-The announcement follows a meeting of the chief whips of political parties in parliament Tuesday and a series of high-level ANC meetings to decide the fate of Zuma, who has been at South Africa's helm for nearly a decade.
+The announcement follows a meeting of the chief whips of political parties in Parliament Tuesday and a series of high-level ANC meetings to decide the fate of Zuma, who has been at South Africa's helm for nearly a decade.

-The ANC leadership meets Wednesday and could consider moves to oust him.
+An ANC leadership meeting scheduled for Wednesday was postponed to February 17.

+"This postponement follows fruitful and constructive engagements, on various issues, held earlier (Tuesday) by the president of the ANC, comrade Cyril Ramaphosa, and the President of the Republic, comrade Jacob Zuma," the statement said.

-In an official statement, the presiding officers of parliament said the decision was made to postpone Zuma's address because "there is little likelihood of an uneventful joint sitting of parliament this coming Thursday."
+The presiding officers of Parliament said the decision was made to postpone Zuma's address because "there is little likelihood of an uneventful joint sitting of Parliament this coming Thursday."

 The opposition parties had vowed to disrupt or walk out of the address if Zuma, who is mired in corruption allegations, presided over it.
 Similar protests in the past have turned violent.

-The parliament statement said Zuma had been consulted "in order to create room for establishing a much more conducive political atmosphere in Parliament.
+The Parliament statement said Zuma had been consulted "in order to create room for establishing a much more conducive political atmosphere in Parliament.
 When we met the President, we then learned that he was already writing to Parliament to ask for the postponement of SONA."

 It said a new date would be set soon.